Skip to main content

 Overview

-The NORFED "Sixth Anniversary Fair" hand-struck pewter commemorative token is a rare and collectible item created exclusively for attendees of the Sixth Anniversary Fair in Evansville, Indiana, in October 2004.
-This was minted at the grand opening of the Liberty Dollar Fulfillment Center and is an incredible piece of NORFED history.
-Much of what we know about this piece comes from former RCO Ron Goodger, who attended the event and documented it in the Liberty Dollar Encyclopedia.
+The NORFED "Sixth Anniversary Fair" hand-struck pewter commemorative token was created exclusively for attendees of the Sixth Anniversary Fair in Evansville, Indiana in October of 2004.
+This was minted during the grand opening of the Liberty Dollar Fulfillment Center and represents a unique piece of NORFED history.
+The details of its creation have been preserved through documentation by former RCO Ron Goodger and input from those directly involved in its production.

 Manufacturing Process

-• Pouring Metal: Craftsmen poured metal into molds to form the initial shape.
+• Pouring Metal: Craftsmen poured molten pewter into molds to create the initial blank.

-• Rolling to Thickness: The metal was then rolled to achieve the proper thickness.
+• Rolling to Thickness: The blanks were rolled to the proper thickness for striking.

-• Punching Planchets: Planchets were punched out from the rolled metal.
+• Punching Planchets: Planchets were cut from the rolled blanks.

-• Striking the Design: The obverse and reverse designs were struck using a hand-operated screw press.
+• Striking the Design: The obverse and reverse designs were applied using a hand-operated screw press.

 Design Details

-• Obverse: Features a Mercury Head in high relief.
-The word "LIBERTY" appears above the head, "In God We Trust" is inscribed to the lower left, and "est. 1998" is at the bottom.
-This design is a modified stock die with added commemorative details.
+• Obverse: Features a high-relief Mercury Head design with "LIBERTY" above, "In God We Trust" to the lower left, and "est. 1998" at the bottom.
+This was a stock design modified with commemorative details.

-• Edge: Roll stamped with "Gallery Mint," repeating once.
+• Edge: Roll stamped with "Gallery Mint," which repeats once around the circumference.

 Size and Composition

-The token is approximately the size of a US nickel and is made of pewter, a malleable metal alloy consisting of tin, antimony, copper, bismuth, and sometimes silver.
-While it is not technically a Liberty Dollar, it holds significant value as a piece of NORFED memorabilia and history.
+The token is approximately the size of a US nickel and made of pewter, an alloy containing tin, antimony, copper, bismuth, and occasionally silver.
+Its soft composition allowed for easier minting during the event.

 Condition and Quality

-• Design Alignment: The design is not perfectly centered.
+• Design Alignment: The design may not be perfectly centered.

-• Finish Quality: The finish is good but not at proof or uncirculated quality; it is excellent for a hand-struck round.
+• Finish Quality: The surface finish is not proof-grade but reflects high-quality craftsmanship for a hand-struck token.

 Collector's Value

-Although it has no denomination and was never intended to circulate, it holds significant interest for collectors of NORFED rounds:
+Although the token has no denomination and was not intended for circulation, it holds value for collectors due to its: